vonec/gitsync/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Gitsync, please send an e-mail to Vamsi Krishnan at vamsi@vonectech.com.
+If you discover a security vulnerability within Gitsync, please  create an <a href="https://github.com/vonec/gitsync/blob/HEAD/ISSUE_TEMPLATE.md" rel="nofollow noopener external">ISSUE</a>.
 All security vulnerabilities will be promptly addressed.

 ## Credits

 <ul>
-<li><a href="https://github.com/vonec">Vonec Technologies</a></li>
+<li><a href="http://vonectech.com">Vonec Technologies</a></li>
 <li><a href="https://github.com/vonec/gitsync/contributors">All Contributors</a></li>
 </ul>

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).